weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ##Launching Weave Scope

-Next you will install `Weave Scope` and use it to view your microservices application as it gets deployed onto the Weave Network.
+Next install `Weave Scope` and use it to view your microservices application as it deploys onto the Weave Network.

-For `Weave Scope` to function properly, the application must be launched onto both VMs:
+For `Weave Scope` to monitor all containers, the application must be installed and launched onto both VMs:

+On `weave-microservice-01` VM install and launch Weave Scope:

 ~~~bash
 sudo wget -O /usr/local/bin/scope \
   https://github.com/weaveworks/scope/releases/download/latest_release/scope